Colleague wants delegate disqualified from House post

 “He is truly a young man and packed with enthusiasm,” he said, adding that he has met Evans.
 “I don’t think he went there to do any harm.
 I think he got caught up in the moment and that was a grave error of judgment.
 But that doesn’t mean he should not be held accountable.”

-Fellow Mercer County Republican Del.
-Doug Smith said much depends on any federal charges.
+Fellow Mercer County Republican Delegate Doug Smith said much depends on any federal charges.

 “if it is determined that he broke federal laws and is charged and found guilty then he will be punished accordingly,” Smith said.
 “If that is the case, then he will most likely be removed as a delegate.
 As for his current status in the West Virginia House of Delegates, I fully concur with Speaker [Roger] Hanshaw in that Delegate Evans will need to answer to his constituents and colleagues (when in session) regarding his involvement in the event.”